+Scuba Diving the Great Barrier Reef has been on my bucket list for a LONG Time.
 I’ve been Scuba diving for about eight years and have been fortunate to dive some amazing places.
-When people think of coral reef’s and scuba diving, they often think of Australia’s Great Barrier Reef.
-It had been on our dive bucket list for a while and a couple of weeks ago we were able to make it happen.
+When people think of coral reefs and scuba diving, they often think of Australia’s Great Barrier Reef.

 The Great Barrier Reef is known for being the biggest reef system in the world that has amazing scuba diving.
 However, recently the GBR has become more well known for the coral bleaching caused by climate change.

-Before the trip I watched “Chasing Coral”on Netflix, it shocked me, it made me cry.
-I read blog posts and dive reports from the barrier reef and was preparing myself for the worst.
+Before the trip I watched “Chasing Coral” on Netflix, it shocked me, it made me cry.
+I read blog posts about Scuba Diving the Great Barrier Reef and was preparing myself for the worst.

 I’m not a scientist.
-In this post I comment on things I saw with my own eyes, studies I’ve read or information gathered from Dive Masters and others’ working in the area.
-I also only saw the area from Osprey Reef in the North down to the Ribbon Reefs north of Cairns.
-I recommend you check out the link below from the Australian Governments’ Great Barrier Reef Website for more info on the state of the reef.
+In this post, I comment on things I saw with my own eyes.
+Or from studies I’ve read or information gathered from people working in the area.
+We only went Scuba Diving in certain areas of the Great Barrier Reef, from Osprey Reef in the North down to the Ribbon Reefs.
+Check out the link below from the Australian Governments’ Great Barrier Reef Website for more info.
 Generally speaking, it’s not good news.

 What Is Coral Bleaching?

 “ When corals are stressed by changes in conditions such as temperature, light, or nutrients, they expel the symbiotic algae living in their tissues, causing them to turn completely white and eventually die.”

 The Great Barrier Reef has suffered two recent heavy bouts of Coral Bleaching, one in 2014 and one in 2016.
 It’s predicted that bleaching events will get more frequent and more severe with time.